 So here’s what I’m going to do:

 As the workforce evolves, new trends emerge from the pandemic, and major platforms make (major) changes (see ya, cookies), the best ways to carry out the evergreen B2B marketing strategies are going to look slightly different each year.
-Here are some general approaches to take with respect to 2021 reports.
+Here are some general approaches to take with respect to recent reports.
+You may also be interested in the 19 best marketing strategies that get results now.

 By 2025, millennials will represent 75% of the global workforce.
 According to Merit’s B2B Millennials Report, 73% of millennials are involved in product or service purchase decision-making at their companies, and 30% of them are the sole decision-makers.